wildfly/quickstart/src/main/assemblies/README.md

 These are the quickstarts for JBoss Data Grid.

-This distribution containes the following examples:
+This distribution contains the following examples:

 * `hotrod-endpoint` - simple example using HotRod client to connect to JDG server
 * `memcached-endpoint` - simple example using Memcached client to connect to JDG server